-Any other signs or symptoms indicated by your doctor
+Any other signs or symptoms indicated by your healthcare provider

 Checking your progress

-During the course of your treatment, you’ll have routine visits with your doctor.
-These allow your doctor to check your health and response to the treatment.
-After treatment ends, you and your doctor will discuss your treatment results.
+During the course of your treatment, you’ll have routine follow-up visits with your healthcare provider.
+These allow your healthcare provider to check your health and your response to the treatment.
+After the treatment ends, you and your healthcare provider will discuss your treatment results.
 You’ll also discuss whether you need additional cancer treatments.